German mother of 11 kids fights virus with discipline, love

-Despite her perseverance the situation “has become very exhausting lately,” the 51-year-old told The Associated Press in an interview Thursday.
+Despite her perseverance the situation “has become very exhausting lately,” the 41-year-old told The Associated Press in an interview Thursday.

 “The biggest challenge is to keep on going,” she added.